 - Trick or Treat Visitors to your House

 - The dangers of Halloween candy (especially chocolate)

 - Avoiding potentially stressful situations (for your dog) with costumed people on the street

 - Fun Halloween events for your dog

 Fireworks are a Halloween tradition for many people, and while they can be lots of fun they can also be disruptive and stressful for your dog.
-The loud cracks and bangs often cause dogs to become nervous and agitated.
+The loud cracks and bangs often cause dogs to become nervous, agitated and sometimes distressed.

 Fireworks Information for Greater Vancouver and BC:

 If you live in Metro Vancouver fireworks ARE allowed as long as you have free permit and set them off in your backyard.
 They may ONLY be set off on Halloween, however many people do not abide by this rule and set them off in the days leading up to the event.
 Information on purchasing fireworks and rules for using them can be found in this CBC article.

 Other areas of greater Vancouver that allow fireworks on Halloween include New Westminster, Port Coquitlam, Port Moody and the District of North Vancouver.

 Many municipalities around Vancouver do not allow the sale or use of fireworks AT ALL.
 These include Richmond, Coquitlam, Abbotsford, Surrey, Maple Ridge and Langley.